vsrinivas/fuchsia/glossary.md

 #### **Channel**

-A Channel is the fundamental IPC primitive provided by Zircon.
+A channel is an IPC primitive provided by Zircon.
 It is a bidirectional, datagram-like transport that can transfer small messages including [Handles](#Handle).
+[FIDL](#FIDL) protocols typically use channels as their underlying transport.
 - [Channel Overview](https://fuchsia.googlesource.com/zircon/+/master/docs/objects/channel.md)

 #### **DevHost**